Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

    - The amount of and allowed types of vulnerabilities.
    - The allowed licenses.
    - Library freshness; the time since a new version of a library has been released.

+[Note Asma] Amount of vulnerabilites is not always a fitting metric.
+Having a goal to reach 0 critical and or high risk findings makes sense.
+Low and mediums are often present in larger numbers and are more acceptable to have.
+Impact of the vulnerablities should be assesed.
+Also if the vulnerablity is present in a fuction that is not used, the risk is minimized.  --> these are especially arguments that can be used for suppressing/ignoring a vulnerability warning?

    We advise the following objectives:
    - _No library vulnerabilities_